Regan298/Disaster-Master/Architectural Design.md

 **Post Project Updates View**

-Concern 16 & 17 - Inability to effectively provide updates to the Software post project closure, should the client be subjected to discovering unexpected program behaviour, including bugs, defects and oversights.
-(AND) Unforeseen Client network and environment updates that compromise the usability of our Software package:
+Concern 16 - Inability to effectively provide updates to the Software post project closure, should the client be subjected to discovering unexpected program behaviour, including bugs, defects and oversights:

+After the final deployment is sent and the project is finished, there may still be bugs, defects, bugs and oversights.
+This will be an issue for users during the simulation and may hinder training sessions for NGOs, this could potentially lead to the program not being used at all or only in limited ways.
+To avoid as many issues with the behavior of the program after the final version there will be lots of testing during the development of the software.
+Testing such as logging, black and white box testing and usage by RedR can help resolve and correct the issues within the behavior of the simulation before the final version is sent.

+Concern 17 - Unforeseen Client network and environment updates that compromise the usability of our Software package.

-It is important for any software project to be kept updated.
-This ensures that that the simulation program will run when there a OS updates or JavaScript and HTML updates.
-When the project is finished and handed to RedR Australia the team that has worked on the project will not be able to update the project and ensure that it runs smoothly on future updates.
+It is important for any software program to be kept updated.
+This ensures that the simulation program will run when there a OS, JavaScript or HTML updates.
+When the project is finished and handed to RedR Australia the team that has worked on the project will not be able to update the project and ensure that it runs smoothly on future updates as the team will have finished and left the project.
 This will be a risk that we have to take because we are unable to maintain the project for RedR Australia and ensure that it runs smoothly on future updates of the OS it will run on.

 ### 4.5 Scenarios
 ...